ALTAR SERVERS ROTA

 Through serving you can make lots of friends and time to time go on trips.

-If you are interested in becoming an altar server, and you have made your first communion and you regularly come to mass, please email the Parish Office or have a chat with one of the altar servers, so we can get in touch and arrange some training for you.
+If you are interested in becoming an altar server, and you have made your first communion and you regularly come to mass, please email the Parish Office or have a chat with one of the altar servers or Fr Bill, so we can get in touch and arrange some training for you.

 Guild of St Stephen